Best Guitar Bridge Options for Kit Guitars

 Alternatively, the 6 saddle configuration allows for greater control over intonation as each individual string is able to be adjusted.

-Please see below for some the best value Ashtray style bridges for Tele style Guitar Kits.
+Please see below for some of the best value Ashtray style bridges for Tele Style Guitar Kits.

 Gibson style kit guitars utilize a fixed bridge known as the 'Tune o Matic' bridge which comes equipped with a stud mounted stop tailpiece.
 These require a little more work to install compared to the Ashtray bridge, but I would still consider this style of bridge something anyone could install without too much difficulty.